-- 1.27.
+- 1.26.
 The Act does not set out what matters to consider when deciding if the matter is of sufficient importance for VCAT to consider.
-However, the following matters are generally considered relevant: - A real or significant argument that there is an error in the decision to either impose the access charges or to impose the amount of access charges to be paid: - Whether there has been an error in calculating the access charges (for example, the agency incorrectly applied items in the Regulations resulting in substantially higher access charges than permitted). - Whether access charges should be waived because of financial hardship where the requested documents relate to the personal affairs of the applicant. - Whether access charges for search time have been imposed where the applicant seeks access to a document containing their own personal affairs information. - Whether an applicant has been charged for a search that was previously completed by an agency during an earlier FOI request. - Whether access charges for search time have been imposed where the applicant's intended use of the document is of general public interest or benefit. - Whether access charges have been imposed for a routine request.
+However, the following matters are generally considered relevant: - A real or significant argument that there is an error in the decision to either impose the access charges or to impose the amount of access charges to be paid: - Whether there has been an error in calculating the access charges (for example, the agency incorrectly applied items in the Regulations resulting in substantially higher access charges than permitted). - Whether access charges should be waived because of financial hardship where the requested documents relate to the personal affairs of the applicant. - Whether access charges for search time have been imposed where the applicant seeks access to a document containing their own personal affairs information. - Whether an applicant has been charged for a search that was previously completed by an agency during an earlier FOI request. - Whether access charges for search time have been imposed where the applicant's intended use of the document is of general public interest or benefit. - Whether access charges have been imposed for a routine request. - A matter of public or general importance in the context of the Act that VCAT should determine includes:

-&lt;sup>210 Freedom of Information Act 1982 (Vic), section 50(1)(g).
+&lt;sup>214 Freedom of Information Act 1982 (Vic), section 50(1)(g).